Wanxuezhu666/ECIRAv2-processing-details/README.md

 _Input data source:_

-## 1. Generating NUTS2-level annual total AAI for 2010-2020
+## Step 1: Generating NUTS2-level annual total AAI for 2010-2020
 **Method:** Manual (see the manuscript)

-## 2. Generating NUTS2-level annual crop-specific AAI for 2010-2020
+## Step 2: Generating NUTS2-level annual crop-specific AAI for 2010-2020
 **Method:** Manual (see the manuscript)

-## 3. Generating 1km gridded AEI in 2010
+## Step 3: Generating 1km gridded AEI in 2010
 **Method:** QGIS + Python (Step_03_AEI_1km.py)
 - 3.1 Transfer GMIA 0.01 arc degree raster data for Europe (*i.e., AEI 2005 at 0.01 arc degree, corresponding to 1.11 km at the equator*) into a points shapefile.
 (Done in QGIS)